But what we can do is create conditions – both internal and external – that are conducive to sleep, and thereby control it indirectly.

 Primary insomnia refers to sleep problems not caused by a physiologic or psychiatric disorder.
 In the STS, we may refer to this as common insomnia, learned insomnia, conditioned insomnia, or evolved insomnia.
 These broad terms in the STS all describe the same basic condition: sleeping problems with no apparent medical or psychiatric basis.

 Millions of people have a form of primary insomnia that is often characterized by excessive worry about sleep.
 Known as psychophysiological insomnia, this condition is relatively common.
-Although reliable survey data is limited, the Institute of Medicine estimates some 30 million Americans, or roughly one out of ten persons, may have some form of psychophysiological insomnia.
+Although reliable survey data is limited, the National Academy of Medicine estimates some 30 million Americans, or roughly one out of ten persons, may have some form of psychophysiological insomnia.

 It’s very important to understand that primary insomnia is often associated with some underlying issue – psychological, behavioral, or physical – that does not have a true medical or psychiatric basis.
 To effectively address primary insomnia therefore requires getting to the root causes that are not medical or psychiatric – something that sleeping pills can’t do.
 Identifying, understanding, and constructively addressing these root causes are focal points of the STS.